For most paddlers, the Standard Anglesey Stick will work perfectly well and comes in 3 sizes (Small, Medium, Large)

-The loom on our Standard Anglesey Stick has a 'rounded rectangular' rather than 'oval' cross-section.
-We find this more comfortable for the thumbs, and most kayakers appreciate the positive 'indexing'
+The loom on our Standard Anglesey Stick has an asymetric profile.
+We find this enables a more comfortable grip while maintaining positive 'indexing'

 If you are not sure which paddle is right for you, please feel free to contact us for advice